eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 ## Docker

 General Docker shared-memory configuration instructions should be applied to enable container-to-container and/or container-to-host SHM operation.
-Additionally, on BSD systems Docker should also share tmp directory corresponding to Rust's `std::env::temp_dir()`.
+Additionally, on BSD systems, Docker should also share the tmp directory corresponding to Rust's `std::env::temp_dir()`.

 ## Memory isolation and corruption safety